WebAssembly/component-model/design/mvp/Explainer.md

 The `plainname` production captures several language-neutral syntactic hints that allow bindings generators to produce more idiomatic bindings in their target language.
-At the top-level, a `plainname` allows functions to be annotated as being a constructor, method, getter, setter or static function of a preceding resource.
+At the top-level, a `plainname` allows functions to be annotated as being a constructor, method, 📡 getter, 📡 setter, or static function of a preceding resource.

-When a function is annotated with `constructor`, `method`, `static`, `get`, or `set`, the first `label` is the name of the resource and the second `label` is the logical field name of the function.
+When a function is annotated with `constructor`, `method`, `static`, 📡 `get`, or 📡 `set`, the first `label` is the name of the resource and the second `label` is the logical field name of the function.
 This additional nesting information allows bindings generators to insert the function into the nested scope of a class, abstract data type, object, namespace, package, module or whatever resources get bound to.
 For example, a function named `[method]C.foo` could be bound in C++ to a member function `foo` in a class `C`.
 The JS API [below](#JS-API) describes how the native JavaScript bindings could look.

 To restrict the set of cases that bindings generators need to consider, these